Paralympic sports: Disability categories

 Visual Impairment - Athletes with visual impairment ranging from partial vision, sufficient to be judged legally blind, to total blindness.
 This includes impairment of one or more component of the visual system (eye structure, receptors, optic nerve pathway, and visual cortex).
 The sighted guides for athletes with a visual impairment are such a close and essential part of the competition that the athlete with visual impairment and the guide are considered a team.
-Beginning in 2012, these guides (along with sighted goalkeepers in 5-a-side football became eligible to receive medals of their own.
+Beginning in 2012, these guides (along with sighted goalkeepers in blind football became eligible to receive medals of their own.

 Intellectual Disability - Athletes with a significant impairment in intellectual functioning and associated limitations in adaptive behaviour.
 The IPC primarily serves athletes with physical disabilities, but the disability group Intellectual Disability has been added to some Paralympic Games.
 This includes only elite athletes with intellectual disabilities diagnosed before the age of 18.
-However, the IOC-recognized Special Olympics World Games are open to all people with intellectual disabilities.
+However, the IOC-recognised Special Olympics World Games are open to all people with intellectual disabilities.

 The disability category determines who athletes compete against and which sports they participate in.
-Some sports are open to multiple disability categories (e.g. cycling), while others are restricted to only one (e.g. Five-a-side football).
+Some sports are open to multiple disability categories (e.g. cycling), while others are restricted to only one (e.g. judo).
 In some sports athletes from multiple categories compete, but only within their category (e.g. athletics), while in others athletes from different categories compete against one another (e.g. swimming).
 Events in the Paralympics are commonly labelled with the relevant disability category, such as Men's Swimming Freestyle S1, indicating athletes with a severe physical impairment, or Ladies Table Tennis 11, indicating athletes with an intellectual disability.